mosaic-design-system/docs/src/components/progress-bar.md

       ### When, and why?\r

       A **Progress indicator** can be used when the process is more than 10 seconds and the system can estimate the completion of an operation.
-      Setting a visual expectation of wait time encourages the user to stay until completion.\r
+Use of a **Progress indicator** gives a visual expectation of wait time, which will encourage the user to stay until the process has finished.\r

+      \r

+      Good examples of where they would be helpful are when the user is submitting a large form, uploading a file or saving updates to the system settings.\r

       - - -\r